mesosphere/dcos-docs-site/pages/dkp/konvoy/1.5/install/install-airgapped/index.md

   To enable interaction with the running cluster, you must have `kubectl` installed on the host where the Konvoy command line interface (CLI) will run.

-* The `konvoy_air_gapped.tar.bz2` that will contain the required artifacts to perform an air-gapped installation.
+* The `konvoy_air_gapped.tar.bz2` that will contain the required artifacts to perform an air gapped installation.

 ## Control plane nodes